-Measurement of Maintainability Index (MI) with Testwell CMT++ and CMTJava (Complexity Measures Tools)
+Measurement of Maintainability Index (MI) with Testwell CMT++ and CMTJava (Complexity Measurement Tools)

-Maintainability Index is calculated with certain formulae from lines-of-code measures, McCabe measure and Halstead measures.
+Maintainability Index is calculated with certain formulae from lines-of-code measurement, McCabe- and Halstead measurement.

 The measurement and track maintainability are intended to help reduce or reverse a system's tendency toward "code entropy" or degraded integrity, and to indicate when it becomes cheaper and/or less risky to rewrite the code instead to change it.